Strengths

 Help the person see the impact — not as blame, but as information.
 Often the most effective intervention is showing them what their behaviour costs the team in concrete terms: ideas not shared, decisions delayed, people disengaged.

 Overused strengths are one of the five hidden demotivators in teams.
-Read Before You Motivate, Remove What Demotivates.
+Read Before You Motivate, Remove What Demotivates

 Adjust the timing, not the trait.
 A sceptical thinker does not need to stop being sceptical.
 They need to hold their analysis until the idea has had room to develop.
 A detail-focused contributor does not need to stop checking quality.
 They need to trust the process enough to let others contribute before the final review.

 Use the team as the solution.
 If one person's strength is overwhelming the team, the answer is rarely to suppress it.
-The answer is to balance it with complementary strengths - someone whose natural energy and optimism can absorb the scepticism without being crushed by it, or someone whose adaptability can work alongside the inflexibility without resentment.
+The answer is to balance it with complementary strengths — someone whose natural energy can absorb the scepticism without being crushed by it, or someone whose adaptability can work alongside the inflexibility without resentment.

 The Personal Test